temporalio/documentation/docs/self-hosted-guide/upgrade-server.md

 When upgrading the Temporal Server, there are two key considerations to keep in mind:

-1. **Sequential Upgrades**: Temporal Server should be upgraded sequentially.
+1. **Sequential Upgrades:** Temporal Server should be upgraded sequentially.
    That is, if you're on version \(v1.n.x\), your next upgrade should be to \(v1.n+1.x\) or the closest available subsequent version.
    This sequence should be repeated until your desired version is reached.

-2. **Data Compatibility**: During an upgrade, the Temporal Server either updates or restructures the existing version data to match the data format of the newer version.
+2. **Data Compatibility:** During an upgrade, the Temporal Server either updates or restructures the existing version data to match the data format of the newer version.
    Temporal Server ensures backward compatibility only between two successive minor versions.
    Consequently, skipping versions during an upgrade may lead to older data formats becoming unreadable.
    If the previous data format cannot be interpreted and converted to the newer format, the upgrade process will be unsuccessful.